 We visited Terlingua twice while staying in Study Butte during our week in Big Bend National Park.

 To explore Marathon, we stayed two nights at Marathon Motel & RV Park.
 The sites are basically big open pull-throughs on dirt and gravel, but the park was quiet and the sunsets and dark night skies are spectacular.
 Plus, it’s an easy half-mile walk into town.
-Full hookups, good cell coverage, free wifi, and laundry (although there is only one washer and dryer).
+Full hookups, good cell coverage, free wifi, and laundry (although with only one washer and dryer).

 There’s a lovely outdoor fireplace and courtyard where people gather most evenings, but it was so cold when we were there that no one ventured outdoors after dark.
-People also often set up telescopes for star gazing (but no one braved 17 degrees for a star party).
+People also often set up telescopes for stargazing (but no one braved 17 degrees for a star party).

 When you reserve, ask for a site in the back area away from the highway.
 The first two nights of your stay they honor Passport America, which makes it a great deal.